Updated 20 September 2023

-A non-contributory Death in Service Benefit, equal to one year’s basic pay is payable after 6 months’ service with the employer, and up to the age that State Pension becomes payable to the worker.
+A non-contributory Death in Service benefit payment, equal to one year’s basic pay, is payable to a deceased employee’s estate upon completion of the qualifying period of 6 months’ continuous service (including transfer of undertakings) with their employer, and only applies up to the age that State Pension becomes payable to the worker.

 The death in service benefit shall apply whether the worker was on duty or not at the time of death.

 Personal Attack Benefit

 A non-contributory Personal Attack Benefit will apply, after 6 months’ service with the employer, to all workers covered by this Employment Regulation Order, who are attacked or injured in the course of their duty.

 - After 6 months’ service 10 weeks’ basic pay, less Social Welfare

 - After 18 months’ service 15 weeks’ basic pay, less Social Welfare

 - After 30 months’ service 20 weeks’ basic pay, less Social Welfare